 If you want to succeed with your rhetorical analysis essay on the exam, the efficient preparation is needed.
 AP exam always has strict time limits.
 That’s why a well-conducted preparation can ensure high test score.
-Don’t waste your time on just reading.
-Take the notes!
-You have not much time for reading.
+Don’t waste your time on just reading; take the notes as you have not much time for reading.
 It’s important to allocate time for analyzing before writing.
 If you take notes from the very beginning of your reading, it can significantly simplify the presence of analysis.
-It’s better for you to keep in mind such questions as:
+Try to keep in mind such questions as:

 - Who was the author of the text?

 - Who was the reader of chosen analyzed piece?

 - What was the particular purpose of the text?

 - What was the expected result plus forecast?